-This release presents data on regulated vocational and other qualifications coloured yellow in the table above.
+This release presents data on regulated vocational and other qualifications coloured in the table above.

 Northern Ireland Essential Skills data is subsumed within the qualification types "Entry Level" and "Other General Qualification."
-The Essential Skills data are analysed separately in the data tables accompanying this release.
+As Essential Skills certifications are not currently categorised as such, they are not separately reported.